Deep Image Harmonization by Bridging the Reality Gap: Related Works

 \subsection{Image Harmonization}

 Image harmonization has drawn increasing attention in the field of computer vision.
 Early works~\cite{colorharmonization,lalonde2007using,xue2012understanding,multi-scale,Pitie2005ndimensional,reinhard2001color,poisson,dragdroppaste,error-tolerant} mainly focused on manipulating the low-level image statistics, such as matching color distributions \cite{Pitie2005ndimensional,reinhard2001color}, applying gradient-domain compositing \cite{poisson,dragdroppaste,error-tolerant}, and mapping multi-scale statistics \cite{multi-scale}.
-Recently, thanks to the inspiring data acquisition approach \cite{tsai2017deep}, deep learning based methods spring up rapidly.
-In \cite{tsai2017deep,sofiiuk2021foreground}, they both leveraged auxiliary semantic features to improve the basic image harmonization network.
-In \cite{DoveNet2020}, Cong released the first large-scale image harmonization dataset iHarmony4 and introduced a domain verification discriminator pulling close the foreground domain and background domain.
-In \cite{xiaodong2019improving,Hao2020bmcv}, they explored various attention mechanisms for image harmonization.
+Recently, deep learning based methods~\cite{tsai2017deep,DoveNet2020,Jiang_2021_ICCV,Guo_2021_ICCV,cong2021bargainnet} spring up rapidly. \cite{tsai2017deep,sofiiuk2021foreground} both leveraged auxiliary semantic features. \cite{DoveNet2020} released the first large-scale image harmonization dataset iHarmony4 and introduced a domain verification discriminator pulling close the foreground domain and background domain. \cite{xiaodong2019improving,Hao2020bmcv} explored various attention mechanisms. \cite{guo2021intrinsic,Guo_2021_ICCV} harmonized composite images by harmonizing reflectance and illumination separately. \cite{ling2021region} proposed to explicitly formulates background style and adaptively applied it to the foreground, which is extended in \cite{hang2022scs} by extracting the local background style relevant to the foreground. \cite{Cong_2022_CVPR} proposed to combine pixel-to-pixel transformation and color-to-color transformation in a unified framework.
 Different from existing methods only using real images, we are the first to use both real images and rendered images to train a cross-domain image harmonization model.